 Washington, D.C.
 (Vocus/PRWEB) January 12, 2011

 Smithsonian travelers can also cruise from Istanbul to Seville on Opus Mediterraneo (Aug.
-15-30, 2011), which brings the allure of music and history together.
-Legendary pianist Leon Fleisher performs private recitals in historic settings with a stellar group of musicians, while Pulitzer Prize-winning author Jared Diamond (Guns, Germs and Steel and Collapse) offers insight into the itinerary.
-This luxury cruise to the Mediterranean features Istanbul, Ephesus, Crete and Paestum, as well as exciting ports in Spain, including Barcelona, Valencia and Seville.
+15-30, 2011), which brings the allure of music and history together as legendary pianist Leon Fleisher performs special recitals with a stellar group of musicians, while top expert, Pulitzer Prize-winning author Jared Diamond offers exclusive insight on the itinerary.
+Both of these unique luxury cruises take place aboard the small ship Corinthian II.

 About Smithsonian Journeys

 Smithsonian Journeys is the Smithsonian Institution’s travel program, with more than 40 years dedicated to life-enriching experiences worldwide.
 The Smithsonian is known for “Inspiring Generations through Knowledge and Discovery,” which is central to Smithsonian Journeys and its more than 150 expert-led international and domestic tours featuring exclusive access and unforgettable experiences.
 For more information, call toll-free 1 (877) 338-8687 or visit http://www.SmithsonianJourneys.org.